BitDATAPro/Open-API/open-us.md

 ### request(socket)

 - The client needs to add a header when connecting.
 X-Uuid: the unique id customized for the user.
-X-Unit: denominated coin, default on USD.
+X-Unit: denominated coin, USD by default.
 Optional ["USD", "CNY"]

 #### Heartbeat message